cutenode/good-first-issue/README.md

 good-first-issue <project>
 ```

+## TODOs: What's coming up next
+`good-first-issue` is still in an early state.
+I wanted to get `good-first-issue node` out the door, but have some other things I'm planning on implementing.
+Here's a list:

+- [x] `good-first-issue node` command
+- [ ] Interactive selector when `good-first-issue` is run without a sub command
+- [ ] Export good first issues for all repos that have a command

 ## Projects
 The list of projects which are _currently_ supported.

 ### Node.js
 The Node.js project spans over 100 repositories.
 Using `good-first-issue` to look for good first issues in Node.js will search through the entire [Node.js GitHub organization](https://github.com/nodejs/) including both technical and community repositories.

 #### Usage
 Via npx:
 ```